Acid accused 'read 82 attack stories'

 Berlinah Wallace, 48, denies murder and applying a corrosive fluid to Mark van Dongen, 29, in Bristol in 2015.

-He ended his life in a Belgian euthanasia clinic 15 months later.
+He was granted euthanasia and died in a Belgian hospital 15 months later.

 Ms Wallace said she clicked on images of acid attacks "out of curiosity" but had not read the stories.